Missxiaoguo/kubernetes-power-manager/README.md

 - **sharedPool**: Shared pool profile and core assignments
 - **reservedPools**: Reserved platform cores with custom profiles

-### The Power Pod controller
+### Power Pod controller

 The Power Pod Controller watches for pods.
 When a pod comes along the Power Pod Controller checks if the pod is in the guaranteed quality of service class (using exclusive cores, [see documentation](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/), taking a core out of the shared pool as it is the only option in Kubernetes that can do this operation).
 Then it examines the Pods to determine which PowerProfile has been requested and then updates the appropriate `PowerWorkload`.

-> **Note**: the request and the limits must have a matching number of cores and are also in a container-by-container bases.
+> **Note**: the request and the limits must have a matching number of cores and are also on a container-by-container basis.
 Currently the Kubernetes Power Manager supports multiple `PowerProfile` per Pod, but only one `PowerProfile` per container.

 ### Uncore Frequency - only applicable to Intel CPUs